 There are a number of viable options for music workstations on the market, and the Yamaha PSR-S750 is certainly one of them.

 A workstation – at least a real one – is typically not going to be considered a beginner digital piano.
 Music workstations are meant for more advanced piano players.
 In fact, there is a wide range of the machines that are not very focused on the classical art of playing the piano.
 This is why you see that many workstations do not carry the full range of keys, and they are almost treated as synthesizers or MIDI controllers of some sort.

 Such is the case with the Yamaha PSR-S750, as it is a five octave 61-key digital piano.

-Please use our interactive table below to compare the affordable Yamaha PSR-S750 to some of the top workstations in its class based on things like weight, price, and customer reviews.
+Please use our interactive table below to compare the affordable Yamaha PSR-S750 to some of the top keyboards, arrangers and workstations on the market:

 Sleek, Compact Design

 Not all workstations are 61 keys, however.
 Sometimes workstations fill out the entire frame of a possible digital piano and are even a bit hefty.
 Thankfully, such is not the case with the PSR S750, as the reduced keyboard and the minimal engineering on board make it a small and compact machine, weighing in at a meager 24 pounds.

 This is absolutely perfect for anyone desiring to carry this bad boy around to any location, which many people with workstations do.
 You never know when inspiration is going to hit you, so being able to carry around a piece of machinery like this comes in handy.

 The machine is a pretty simple piano, and it almost even has a bit of a boxy, vintage look to it.
 It comes in one color, black, and has two 15-watt amplifiers working in conjunction with two 13 cm speakers.